Aldarrion/DX11Examples/README.md

 ### Tutorial 1: Empty window

-Taken from [MSDN tutorials](https://code.msdn.microsoft.com/windowsdesktop/Direct3D-Tutorial-Win32-829979ef).
+Adapted from [MSDN tutorials](https://code.msdn.microsoft.com/windowsdesktop/Direct3D-Tutorial-Win32-829979ef).
 Explains how to open a window, create a DirectX 11 context (device, swap chain, etc.), and draw a solid blue background.

 ### Tutorial 2: Yellow triangle

-Taken from [MSDN tutorials](https://code.msdn.microsoft.com/windowsdesktop/Direct3D-Tutorial-Win32-829979ef).
+Adapted from [MSDN tutorials](https://code.msdn.microsoft.com/windowsdesktop/Direct3D-Tutorial-Win32-829979ef).
 Building on the previous tutorial, explains how to compile HLSL shaders and use them in the program.
 Using a simple vertex buffer draws a triangle on screen.

 ### Basic triangle